bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/arguments.md

       return longest;
     }

 You can use [`arguments.length`](arguments/length) to count how many arguments the function was called with.
-If you instead want to count how many parameters a function is declared to accept, inspect that function's [`length`](../global_objects/function/length) property.
+If you instead want to count how many parameters a function is declared to accept, inspect that function’s [`length`](../global_objects/function/length) property.

 ### Using typeof with arguments